Conectric/conectric-usb-gateway/README.md

 });
 ```

-If you want to broadcast the text message to any listening routers, use `gateway.BROADCAST_ADDRESS` as the destination value.
+If you want to broadcast the text message to any listening routers, use `gateway.BROADCAST_ALL_ADDRESS` as the destination value.
+To broadcast to those a single network hop away, use `gateway.BROADCAST_LOCAL_ADDRESS`.

 ## Configuration Options